abw/badger-database-js/manual/tutorial.md

 });
 ```

-### Table Methods
+## Table Methods

-The `insert()` method will construct an `INSERT` SQL query to insert a row from
+The `insert()` method will construct and run an `INSERT` SQL query to insert a
-the column data that you provide and then run it with the values provided.
+row from the column data that you provide.

 ```js
 await users.insert({